Catbells Walk Lake District

 Taking a photo on Catbells Walk, lake district

-There’s nothing too hairy, though—just a few areas of short scrambles where you may need to use your hands.
+There’s nothing too hairy, though—just a few areas of minor scrambling.
 You’ll want to take care when it’s wet; otherwise, it’s pretty straightforward.

 Following the final push, you are rewarded with jaw-dropping views over Derwent Water, Keswick, and the western fells.
 If you’re fortunate enough to get a clear day, it’s truly a sight to behold in the Lake District.